-The Rodale Institute, a non-profit research and education pioneer in organic and regenerative farming, has collected data from a 30-year side-by-side trial using both conventional and organic methods.
+The Rodale Institute, a nonprofit organization pioneering research in organic and regenerative farming, has collected data from a 30-year side-by-side trial using both conventional and organic methods.
 The results show important and encouraging data about the long-term productivity and profitability of organic farms.